 D) “How much is it?”
 Display the total cost.

 E) “How can I buy it?”
 Explain the necessary steps.

-Since few online businesses have the good fortune of instant name recognition all over the globe (think Amazon, Google), you should use your storefront primarily to let your customers know who you are and what you offer.
-And never forget that your shoppers probably came to you looking for something specific, so if you offer it, make sure they can find it.
+Since few online businesses have the good fortune of instant name recognition all over the globe (think Amazon or Google), you should use your storefront primarily to let your customers know who you are and what you offer.
+Never forget that your shoppers probably came to you looking for something specific, so if you offer it, make sure they can find it.
 Abandoned shopping carts are inevitable in ecommerce, and customers change their minds often enough without you giving them extra incentive.
-Don’t forget that your web site is for your customers and their shopping budget is for you, not the other way around.
+Don’t forget that your website is for your customers and their shopping budget is for you, not the other way around.